-A. All games, matches, and contests (league or non-league) must be approved by the league.

-- B. Ties for championships will not be played off.
+- A. All games, matches, and contests (league or non-league) must be approved by the league. - B. Ties for championships will not be played off.
 If two or more schools have the same number of losses then each team will be recognized as co-champions. - C. Formation of athletic schedules shall be the responsibility of the district athletic director who will work in cooperation with building athletic coordinators.
-All schedules for the year will be presented by the athletic director to the principal for approval. - D. Number of games or match limitations may not exceed those established by the W.I.A.A. handbook, Auburn League handbook regulations, and league-adopted schedules. - E. Principals may mutually schedule school time contests. - F. Each school can, through their athletic coordinator, allow for limited participation games not listed on the official league schedule, providing such games are consistent with philosophies of the school district, Auburn League, and the W.I.A.A. regulations.
-Limited participation games are governed by the same guidelines as regularly scheduled contests according to the Auburn handbook guidelines.
-An officially paid coach will coach all limited participation games.
-The whole team will suit up and be present to preserve the team concept.
-Any adjustment to the limited participation numbers are to be made only if there are insufficient numbers of athletes available; this needs to be communicated to the opposing coach prior to the contest. - G. Game times for Season 1 contests will change to 2:45 p.m. following the end of daylight savings time.
+All schedules for the year will be presented by the athletic director to the principal for approval.

+- D. Number of games or match limitations may not exceed those established by the W.I.A.A. handbook, Auburn League handbook regulations, and league-adopted schedules. - E. Principals may mutually schedule school time contests. - F. Game times for Season 1 contests will change to 2:45 p.m. following the end of daylight savings time.